Marquez looking for old MotoGP magic at American Grand Prix

 “This season I’m suffering more than enjoying,” Marquez said this week.
 “I’m ready to enjoy. … If I enjoy it on the bike the results will arrive.”

 Marquez usually has a romping good time in Texas.
-And given Honda’s ability to deliver pure speed on a track that favors it, no one is counting him out of a return to the podium.
+And given Honda’s ability to deliver pure speed on a track that favors it, no one is counting him out of a return to the podium after Saturday’s qualifying effort produced a front row start on Sunday at No. 3.

-Marquez posted the fastest times in Friday’s damp morning practice, and again in the hot and dry afternoon, edging Ducati’s Jack Miller in both.
-He will be aiming for his eighth consecutive pole position in Austin on Saturday.
-The race is Sunday.
+Marquez showed good speed for two days of practice and qualifying.
+He was denied an eighth consecutive pole position at the Circuit of the Americas only by a pair of blistering late laps by Ducati’s Francesco Bagnaia of Italy and Quartararo.

+Bagnaia, who won the previous two races, earned his third consecutive pole.
+His quickest lap was 0.348 seconds faster than Quartararo.
+The gap to Marquez in third was just 0.080 seconds.

 Marquez’s body wasn’t ready for a season-long title fight, but he has shown he can muster enough pace and skill for a single race.
-He won the German Grand Prix, and was runner up to Ducati’s Francesco Bagnaia of Italy two races ago in a wild finish at the the Aragon Grand Prix.
+He won the German Grand Prix, and was runner up to Bagnaia two races ago in a wild finish at the Aragon Grand Prix.

 “My intention is to be there fighting for it,” on Sunday, Marquez said.